hagz0r/hrat/README.md

 # Functionality
++ Polymorphism of a program to bypass antivirus using encryption
 + Web server connection
-+ Create a websocket from which commands will be received
 + Sending user data to the host
 + Remote screen viewing
 + Access to the file system